sean0x42/mineshark/README.md

-# Mineshark 🦈
+# Mineshark 🦈 (WIP)

 > **Note:** This project is for educational purposes only.
 Please only ever use
 > this tool against your own client, or clients that have explicitly consented.

-A packet sniffing proxy that sits between a Minecraft client and server.
+A (work in progress) packet sniffing proxy that sits between a Minecraft client and server.
+Mineshark is not really ready for use yet, but you can mess around if you like.

 ## Features